isaacmasterman/M09C-ProfessionalREADMEGenerator/README.md

   To install the necessary dependencies, run the following command: npm install

   ## Usage
-  To use this application follow these steps: 1.
-Clone the repository.
-2. Install the dependencies 3.
-Run the command node index.js 4.
-Answer the prompts that appear in your terminal.
-A video deomnstration can be found here:
+  To use this application follow these steps:
+  1. Clone the repository.
+  2. Install the dependencies
+  3. Run the command node index.js
+  4. Answer the prompts that appear in your terminal.

+  A video demonstration can be found here: [video](https://drive.google.com/file/d/1DtpNG1DWhWUhjZnJ2QzK0guUxm0ryzj6/view?usp=sharing)

   ## Credits
   The inquirer npm package was used to prompt the user for input.
 The fs module was used to write the README file to the disk